felixggj/multi-agent-ai-newsletter/football_newsletter.md

 This win highlights Bayern's tactical prowess and resilience.
 However, with key players injured, their depth will be put to the test in the coming weeks.

-## 3. Headline: Tchouameni's Strike: Real Madrid's Rising Hope in LaLiga Pursuit
+## 3. Tchouameni's Strike: Real Madrid's Rising Hope in LaLiga Pursuit

 ### NEWS RUNDOWN: Short Summary